 How much does Concerta cost?

 Prices will vary depending on your pharmacy.
 One reader reported paying $70 for 30 pills (the 18 mg dose pill) and $73 for the 36 mg size.
 Another reader, from a different city, purchased the same 30 tablets of 36 mg Concerta for $54.72.
 Unlike some medications, a Concerta tablet is not scored and cannot be broken into two doses.
 The tablet must be swallowed whole for the medication to work as intended.
 Concerta should only be used in patients who are able to swallow the tablet whole.

 People with the following conditions should be discouraged from using Concerta:

 - Patients with a history of drug dependence or alcoholism should use caution when using this medication.

 - Patients with high blood pressure or a history of heart failure, recent myocardial infarction, or hyperthyroidism should be monitored.

 I’ve heard that the Concerta capsule passes through the body intact.
+Is that true?